History of Toddington services

 Granada

-With hindsight we knew Granada would go on to become a giant in the industry, but their first bid was a poor attempt to expand their hospitality business.
+With hindsight we know Granada would go on to become a giant in the industry, but their first bid was a poor attempt to expand their hospitality business.
 Only the catering adviser was impressed; their financial offer was extremely poor.
 As a result, they were ruled out.

 Their plan involved extending the footbridge which had already been built.
-It had cramped buildings and a lot of wasted space, but inside it "was very efficient" and according to some "could work".
+It had cramped buildings and a lot of wasted space, but inside it "was very efficient" and ,according to some, "could work".

 Seating was offered for 540 customers on each side.
 They would have had transport cafés on both sides, a restaurant on southbound side, and a café on the northbound side.
 The self-service café would have had underfloor heating, terrazzo flooring, aiming to appear bright and warm.
 The transport café would have had tiled floor.
 In the restaurant would have been a carpet and woodblock floor, and timber panelled walls.